-Immigration Related Bills Bill Relationship Last Action 114 S 2266 Related bill Nov 10, 2015: Read twice and referred to the Committee on the Judiciary.
-H-1B and L-1 Visa Reform Act of 2016 This bill amends the the Immigration and Nationality Act to revise employer and government requirements regarding visas for nonimmigrant aliens rated H-1B (specialty occupation) and L-1 (intracompany transfer to the United States from abroad).
+Immigration Related Bills Bill Relationship Last Action 115 HR 1303 Identical bill Mar 16, 2017: Referred to the Subcommittee on Immigration and Border Security.
+H-1B and L-1 Visa Reform Act of 2017 This bill amends the the Immigration and Nationality Act to revise employer and government requirements regarding visas for nonimmigrant aliens rated H-1B (specialty occupation) and L-1 (intracompany transfer to the United States from abroad).
 H-1B employer application requirements are revised.
 The bill establishes an H-1B visa allocation system, with first priority reserved for aliens who have earned an advanced degree in a field of science, technology, engineering, or mathematics (STEM) from a U.S. institution of higher education.
 The bill requires completion of a U.S. degree (or an equivalent foreign degree) as a qualification for "specialty occupation" eligibility, eliminating experience in a specialty as an equivalent to the completion of such a degree.
 The bill prescribes an H-1B labor condition application fee.
 The Department of Labor may issue subpoenas and seek appropriate injunctive relief and specific performance of contractual obligations to ensure H-1B employer compliance.
-The period of authorized admission for an H-1B nonimmigrant is reduced from six to three years, with a three-year extension available for aliens with extraordinary ability or with advanced degrees, or professors.
+The period of authorized admission for an H-1B nonimmigrant is reduced from six to three years, with a three-year extension available for aliens with extraordinary ability or with advanced degrees or professors.
 The bill denies an H-1B visa to any alien normally classifiable as an H-1 nonimmigrant who seeks U.S. admission to provide services in a specialty occupation.
 Labor may investigate applications for fraud and conduct H-1B compliance audits.
 Labor shall conduct annual audits of companies with more than 100 employees who work in the United States if more than 15% of those employees are H-1B nonimmigrants.
 The bill increases certain employer penalties, including the penalty for displacing a U.S. worker.
 An employer that violates any H-1B requirement shall be liable to the harmed employee for lost wages and benefits.
 The U.S. Citizenship and Immigration Services shall give Labor any information in materials submitted by H-1B employers as part of the petition adjudication process that indicates employer noncompliance with H-1B visa program requirements.
 Labor may hire 200 additional employees to administer H-1B programs.
-The bill prohibits an employer, unless it receives a waiver from Labor, from hiring an L-1 nonimmigrant for more than one year who will: (1) serve in a capacity involving specialized knowledge, and (2) be stationed primarily at the worksite of an employer other than the petitioning employer.
+The bill prohibits an employer, unless it receives a waiver from Labor, from hiring for more than one year an L-1 nonimmigrant who will: (1) serve in a capacity involving specialized knowledge, and (2) be stationed primarily at the worksite of an employer other than the petitioning employer.
 No employer may replace a U.S. worker with an L-1 worker.
 The bill prescribes L-1 requirements regarding: (1) employer petitions for employment at a new office, (2) wage rates and working conditions, and (3) employer penalties.
 Labor may initiate an L-1 employer investigation.
 Authority to administer L-1 visa blanket petitions is transferred from the Department of Justice to the Department of Homeland Security.
-Actions Timeline --- - Aug 11, 2016: Referred to the Subcommittee on Immigration and Border Security. - Jul 7, 2016: Introduced in House - Jul 7, 2016: Referred to the Committee on the Judiciary, and in addition to the Committee on Education and the Workforce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+Actions Timeline - Jan 20, 2017: Introduced in Senate - Jan 20, 2017: Read twice and referred to the Committee on the Judiciary.